Backbase/backbase-openapi-tools/rules.md

 ## B005: Check info block title format

-For Readability the title Must not be empty and should be no longer then the configured max title length, 35.
+For readability the title must not be empty and should be no longer then the configured max title length, 35.

 ## B004: Check info block tags allowed

 Tags in the info block, are required to group apis together, they must be from the list of valid meaningful tags below to create a consistent, uniform and well understood set of apis.
 The Tags value must not be empty.
+They must be used exactly as shown below as they are case-sensitive.

 Valid info tags: